-The Zoning Administrator may approve or defer a minor amendment to City Council provided all of the following conditions are satisfied:
+The City Manager's Designee may approve or defer a minor amendment to City Council provided all of the following conditions are satisfied:

 - a.
 The project boundaries are not altered. - b.
 Uses are not being modified or removed from the PD. - c.
-The allocation of land to particular uses is not modified by more than ten percent (10%) and the relationship of uses within the project are not substantially altered. - d.
+The allocation of land to particular uses is not modified by more than ten percent (10%) and the relationship of uses within the project is not substantially altered. - d.
 The density of housing is not increased more than ten percent (10%). - e.
 Gross Floor Area is not increased or decreased by more than ten percent (10%). - f.
 The number and quality of amenities are not reduced. - g.
-The amount of open space and trails is not reduced by more than five percent (5%) and access to open space and trails is not reduced, either through creation of physical access barriers, removing linkages or physical access points, or by modifying the placement of uses and buildings relative to the open space. - 2.
-Zoning Administrator Approval - a.
-Upon receiving a request to modify an approved PD, the Zoning Administrator will determine if proposed amendments to an approved PD satisfy the above criteria listed in subsection 5.08.C.1. - b.
-If Zoning Administrator determines that the criteria listed in subsection 5.08.C.1 are not satisfied, an Application for an amended PD shall be submitted for full review and approval according to the procedures set forth in this section 5.08.
+The amount of open space and trails is not reduced by more than five percent (5%) and access to open space and trails is not reduced, either through creation of physical access barriers, removing linkages or physical access points, or by modifying the placement of uses and buildings relative to the open space.